polyglotdev/intro-to-kubernetes/README.md

 - Deployments can scale, update, and rollback application versions
 - Deployments are declarative and can be defined in YAML files
 - Templates are used to create replicas and replica is a copy of a pod
+- K8's ensures actual state matches desired state
+- `kubectl scale` to scale number of replicas
+- Services seamlessly support scaling
+- Scaling is best with stateless pods

+## Autoscaling

+- Scale automatically based on CPU utilization(or other metrics)
+- Horizontal Pod Autoscaler (HPA) is a K8's resource
+- Set target CPU along with min and max replicas
+- Target CPU is expressed as a percentage of the pods requested CPU

+## Metrics

+- Autoscaling depends on metrics being collected
+- Metrics Server is one solution for collecting metrics